Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

-Click Here for tab for Otherside by The Red Hot Chili Peppers
+Click Here for tab for Otherside by Red Hot Chili Peppers

-One of the all-time great American rock bands, the Red Hot Chili Peppers are well known for taking influences from punk, funk, and psychedelic rock.
-Bassist Flea often dominates the stage with his intense bass technique and high energy performances.
+One of the all-time great American rock bands, the Red Hot Chili Peppers are well known for mashing up influences from punk, funk, and psychedelic rock.
+Bassist Flea often dominates the stage with his intense bass technique and high-energy performances.
 Some of their material can be considerably more challenging on bass than on guitar!

-Otherside is a great one to challenge the beginning bassist, it will demand quite a lot of technique from you including string skipping, sliding, and being confident in playing notes higher up the fretboard.
-This makes it ideal if you’ve got some of the basics of the instrument down and are looking to step it up a notch.
+Otherside is a great song to challenge the beginning bassist, demanding quite a lot of technique from you, including string skipping, sliding, and being confident in playing notes higher up the fretboard.
+This makes it ideal if you have some of the basics of the instrument down and are looking to step it up a notch.
 Don’t be afraid to slow the song down a little if it’s giving you trouble!
-It’s always better to learn slowly and speed up after to ensure you don’t develop any ‘bad habits’ and program your muscle memory incorrectly.
+It’s always better to learn slowly and speed up after to ensure you don’t develop any bad habits and program your muscle memory incorrectly.

 The song is both easy to execute and memorize.
 However, there are a lot of small pauses and even entire bars where you will not be playing.
-Make sure you’re aware of the beat so you can come back in at the right time.
-It’s a good idea to get used to playing the small pauses early on, essentially on the small 16th note pauses you are using the palm or side of your hand to quickly mute the note creating a ‘staccato’ feel.
+Make sure you’re aware of the beat, so you can come back in at the right time.
+It’s a good idea to get used to playing the small pauses early on.
+On the small 16th note pauses, you’re essentially using the palm or side of your hand to quickly mute the note, creating a ‘staccato’ feel.